 Sometimes training in the elite framework may be intense, so Central has established a tiered approach to mental wellbeing to support students towards personal fulfilment with the ability to evolve as part of training, ultimately developing lifelong health and wellbeing strategies.

-Due to the COVID-19 pandemic, changes have been made to the training and operation of our onsite premises to prioritise the health and safety of students and staff alike.
-Measures taken include the wearing of face masks onsite (including while training in class), social distancing, and a one-way system through the building, as well as increased sanitisation.
-For further details, read our Covid Protocols document below.
+Due to the COVID-19 pandemic, changes have been made to operation of our onsite premises to prioritise the health and safety of students and staff alike.
+For further details, read our Covid guidelines document below.

 Central staff regularly contribute to research delving into the physiology of elite dancers and their physical and mental wellbeing, keeping Central at the forefront of medical and psychological innovations and discoveries.
 Recent published research papers have focused on injuries in pre-professional ballet dancers.

 From travel tips to accommodation in London, find out how to make the most of our South Bank location in Southwark.

 Discover what current students have to say about training at Central.

 Central’s graduates find employment with leading dance companies and renowned theatrical productions across the world.
 Find out how we help our dancers prepare for professional careers.